Guide to power outages

 • List of important contacts

-If the power goes out, or you suspect it will for whatever reason (e.g. a severe weather warning), turn off all your appliances at the wall.
-You should also leave a light switch on so you’ll know when the power has been restored.
+If the power goes out, or you suspect it will (e.g. there’s a severe weather warning), turn off all appliances at the wall.
+You should also leave a light switch on so you’ll know when power has been restored.

 How to find power outages in your area

-You can check for electricity outages, or the loss of gas supply, by jumping onto the website of your local energy distributor.
-It’s the distributor who is responsible for delivering power safely to your home or business, as well as maintaining powerlines, pipes and transmission grids in your area.
+You can check for electricity outages, or the loss of gas supply, by searching on the website of your local energy distributor.
+Energy distributors are responsible for delivering power safely to your home or business, as well as maintaining power lines, pipes and transmission grids in your area.
+Your energy distributor should have a power outage map on its website where you can input your street, suburb or postcode and receive updates of reported power outages.

 Not entirely sure who your energy distributor is?
 That’s fine.
 Keep reading to find your gas or electricity distribution network.